republicofgavin/CreditCardHolder/README.md

 ### App API Level

 Because the current functionality of the app does not require abilities (hardware or software) of high level APIs, it was decided
     that a lower API level should be chosen to allow more people to benefit from the app.
-Froyo and higher is estimated to be 99.5% of the current share of phones in used in the Google Play Store.
-Therefore, Froyo was chosen as the min API level.
+Honeycomb(level 12) and higher is estimated to be over 82% of the current share of phones in used in the Google Play Store and does not require support libraries for fragments and activities(which Robolectric currently has problems with).
+Therefore, Honeycomb was chosen as the min API level.

 ### Testing strategy